Frank Bramblett, 1947-2015, was an American artist.

-Referred to as paintings, his work is built up on the canvas using many substances and many tools some of which he adapted to the ends of his painting.
-The director of Woodmere classified this kind of painting as ‘process’ painting.
+Classified as process paintings, his work is built up on the canvas using many substances and many tools some of which he adapted to the ends of his painting.

 Knot Nothing, 1999; enamel paints, acrylic paints, diatomaceous earth and graphite powder on canvas

 In a groundwork of rules which he adopted, the artist applied processes to allow the substances he used to interact, to colour and camouflage each other, to jostle with each other, to find their place.

 The artist anticipated with interest and pleasure his surprise at the results emerging on the canvas.

 A kind of miracle, he told the staff of the Woodmere Museum.

 (Like our world, you think, both natural and man-made).

 The Hypothetical Marriage of Monsieur Marcel Duchamp and Miss Helen Keller, 1982, and detail; floor tile, silicon rubber, mirror, glass, enamel, coloured chalk and felt on panel.

 On the left and right sides are profiles of Helen Keller and Marcel Duchamp.

 Across it is a poem of Helen Keller: ‘Analogies in Sense Perception’ written backwards in braille made from raised charcoal and surrounded by a shattered mirror: